American vs European Roulette- What’s the difference?

 What’s your roulette version?

 The American version is less reliable from a pay-out perspective since the house edge is double compared to the other version on NZ online casinos.
 However, the extra number that the double zero wheels have provides more betting opportunities and thus more diverse gameplay.
+In the end, it all comes down to your own preferences.

 How to find out which one is right for you?